kamilkk852/vb-tracking/README.md

 Wait for a few seconds and that's it!
 Array ims consists of specified frames, and predictions are stored in preds array.
 These are relative predictions, so you have to multiply them by video size in order to have it in pixel format.

-(I strongly advice not to use more than 100-200 frame_nums at once.
+(I strongly advice not to use more than 200-300 frame_nums at once.
 It may result in memory error.)

-## Example results
+## Example performance

 For the first example I've chosen a video, for which the results seemed representative of the overall predictive power of the model - that is the position error is around the mean of all tested videos.